Contact or visit us

 Yes, the Meningitis vaccine is generally safe and effective.
 However, some reactions (e.g. soreness or redness at the injection site, mild fever) can happen with all vaccines.
 No vaccine protects 100% of all susceptible individuals.
 Protection from the Meningitis vaccine diminishes after six years.
 Vaccines given in early adolescence (age 11 or 12) do not protect students through college.

-For full-time traditional program students entering Fall 2020 or later, Nebraska Wesleyan University requires MMR immunizations and at least one meningococcal vaccination given at or above the age of 16.
+For full-time traditional program students entering Fall 2020 or later, Nebraska Wesleyan University requires MMR immunizations and at least one meningococcal (meningitis) vaccination given at or above the age of 16.
+Students who matriculate at Nebraska Wesleyan University at or over age 23 are not required to have the meningococcal (meningitis) vaccination.